liningpan/examples/README.md

 Building
 --------
 *On Mac*
-Use Homebrew install glfw and Doxyfile
+Use Homebrew install glfw and Doxyfile, then run
-At the root dir run
 ```
 cmake . && make
 ```